abdulhamitmercan/Bluetech_QMI_Installer-main/Buetech_QMI_Installer-main/README.md

 ## Before installing the library for GSM module
 First, update your system and install the required libraries:

-``bash
-sudo apt update && sudo apt install libqmi-utils udhcpc
+`sudo apt update && sudo apt install libqmi-utils udhcpc`

 ## Download the QMI installation script